dguo/dannyguo.com/src/pages/blog/the-power-of-the-link.md

 almost feels like cheating.
 With a simple link, you can nudge someone towards an unfathomably deep [rabbit hole](https://en.wikipedia.org/wiki/Down_the_rabbit_hole).
 You've already encountered multiple links in this post.
-Have you opened any in separate tabs?
-Have you then opened any of their own links?
+Have you opened any?
+Maybe in separate tabs to read afterwards?
+Have you opened any further links from the linked pages?

 That experience is what makes me appreciate good links as much as the immediate content of a website, like a witty phrase or an interesting insight.
 But a link